<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 What's a 'Good' Interest Rate on a First Home Mortgage?

-We'd like to help you understand mortgage interest rates so that you can feel confident in your decision.
-Asking yourself these questions will help you determine whether or not you're receiving an interest rate that feels reasonable.
+We'd like to help you better understand mortgage interest rates, so you can feel confident in your decision.
+These questions will help you determine if you're receiving a reasonable interest rate.

 Does the Interest Rate Match My Qualifications?

-First, it’s important to note that market trends can have an affect on the interest rate borrowers are presented with.
-This is something they do not have control over.
-As a borrower, it's always a good idea to do a little homework and brush up on your knowledge of current interest rates.
-This may even give you greater ability to negotiate a better interest rate with a lender, too.
+First, market trends can affect interest rates for mortgage borrowers .
+Unfortunately, borrowers can’t control interest rates, so it's always a good idea to brush up on your knowledge of current rates.
+This can help you negotiate a better interest rate with a lender, too.

-There are some individual factors, however, that you’ll want to keep an eye on.
-Your monthly income, monthly debt payments (such as student loans) and monthly expenses (such as utilities), your credit score, and your down payment all play a role in the different rates you’re receiving from various lenders.
+There are some individual factors to track, however.
+Your monthly income, monthly debt payments (such as student loans), monthly expenses (such as utilities), credit score, and down payment can all affect the rates you’ll see from various lenders.

-For example, if your credit score is less than 620, you may not get the lowest interest rate.
-The same is true for the size of your down payment.
-Generally, large down payment will help you get a lower interest rate.
+For example, if your credit score is less than 620, or if you have a small down payment, you may not get the lowest interest rate.
+Higher credit scores and larger down payments will help you get a lower interest rate.
 (Here's a more in-depth explanation of those factors.)

 Ready to buy your first home?
 Download our guide ►